 - Are committed to supporting one another; and

 - Are transforming digital culture through elevated conversation, healthy conflict and rigorous truth-seeking.

-The Digital Centership Conservatory is run by Amanda Quraishi, a social media and communications professional, and is housed at the USC Center for Religion and Civic Culture.
+The Institute for Digital Civic Culture is run by Amanda Quraishi, a social media and communications professional, and is housed at the USC Center for Religion and Civic Culture.
 CRCC is committed to fostering a healthy civic culture around issues of religion, identity and democracy in traditional and online platforms.
-DCC is part of CRCC’s work on understanding and fostering digital civic culture in the US and around the globe.
+IDCC is part of CRCC’s work on understanding and fostering digital civic culture in the US and around the globe.